wds4/DCoSL/README.md

 Any developer working on any peer to peer platform, protocol, library, or tool.
 Think of some feature that your users may want to delagate to other users.
 Any feature can be broken down into a series of simple lists.

 The first step, generally, would be to apply DCoSL to just one list.
 The magic will become evident once additional, carefully chosen lists are added.
 Milestones can be created, defined by the things that your users can delegate.
 You may want to expand the simple list into a complex one, following DIPs below.
 Or you may wish to curate data models

+Begin with the desired destination and then work backwars.
+That means: create a list of lists that together serve some function.
+Potentially, you will want to pick just one of the lists to offer for initial rollout to your users.
+Devise a method to curate that list.
+Provide an interface so that users have the following options: use the default list, curated by you, the team of developers; the user manages the list directly; or the users allows the web of trust to manage the list.
+Some intermediate states may be considered; for example, the WoT suggests updates to the list, which must then be approved manually, either individually or in aggregate, by the user.
+Once this is in place, then allow additional lists to be managed by DCoSL.

 # Overview of the dcosl implementation proposals